ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 ## Transactions

-Transactions are an important aspect of the Ballerina’s concurrency feature.
+Transactions are an important aspect of Ballerina's concurrency feature.
 The Ballerina runtime has built-in support for interacting with a transaction manager.
 The Ballerina runtime includes a transaction manager, and the language provides syntax for delimiting transactions.

 The current transaction is part of the execution context of a strand.